ryanklee/think-taink/docs/problem_statements.md

 - Lack of mechanisms for integrating emergent language-based coordination in deep multi-agent systems
 - Need for strategies to balance cooperative and competitive behaviors in multi-agent reinforcement learning
 - Lack of frameworks for large-scale, language model-based multi-agent simulations in complex scenarios
+- Need for algorithms to reduce conflicts in hybrid intelligent multi-agent systems within our Agent entities
+- Lack of bandit approaches for conflict-free multi-agent Q-learning in our ReasoningEngine service
+- Need for scalable frameworks for autonomous separation assurance in our ExperimentRunner service
+- Lack of socially-attentive policy optimization techniques in our Agent entities for self-driving scenarios
+- Need for decentralized scheduling management strategies for controllable loads in our ExperimentRunner service
 - [REF001] "Swarm Intelligence Decentralized Decision Making In Multi-Agent System" (2023)
 - [REF002] "Balancing Collective Exploration and Exploitation in Multi-Agent and Multi-Robot Systems: A Review" (2022)
 - [REF003] "A review: Swarm Robotics: Cooperative Control in Multi-Agent Systems" (2022)